Neurotechnology-at-ETH-Zurich/siRNA_Design/README.md

 8. Energy valley in the 9-14th nucleotide of the sense strand (2)
 9. GC repeat less than 3 (0.5)
 10. AT repeat less than 4 (0.5)
-11. No internal secondary structures and hairpins (2): This needs to be checked **manually**, e.g. using the RNAfold web server
+11. No internal secondary structures and hairpins (2): The secondary structure predictions (MFE and centroid) are retrieved from the RNAfold web server.
+[The implementation of this parameter will be further explained below.](#secondarystructure)
 12. 3'-TT overhangs (1)
 13. Weak base pair at 5'-end of antisense (1): presence of A/U
 14. Strong base pair at 5'-end of sense (1): presence of G/C